 Meridian provided market data on two sources: (i) a survey of general industry companies of comparable revenue size and (ii) a peer group of publiclytraded homebuilders (see below for a list).
-The survey of general industry companies reflected approximately 134 companies with revenues between \$1 billion and \$4 billion (median revenues of \$2.2 billion) compiled by Equilar, Inc. The homebuilder peer group consisted of 11 companies with revenues between \$620 million and \$5.4 billion (median revenues of \$2.8 billion).
-The homebuilder peer group consisted of the same companies used (taking into account the acquisition of William Lyon Homes, Inc. by Taylor Morrison, Inc.) in the prior year's homebuilder peer group.
+The survey of general industry companies reflected approximately 132 companies with revenues between \$1.5 billion and \$6 billion (median revenues of \$3.0 billion) compiled by Equilar, Inc. The homebuilder peer group consisted of 11 companies with revenues between \$500 million and \$6.4 billion (median revenues of \$3.6 billion).
+The homebuilder peer group consisted of the same companies used in the prior year's homebuilder peer group.
 Peer group compensation data was limited to information that is publicly reported and was used to benchmark the major components of compensation for our NEOs, including base pay, target annual bonus opportunity and long-term incentives.

 Although the majority of the homebuilder peer group was larger than us, the Compensation Committee considered the Company's relative size, including revenues, total assets, market capitalization, enterprise value, EBITDA, return on equity, return on assets and total shareholder return ("TSR") when reviewing the executive compensation market data.
-Additional factors contemplated by the Compensation Committee included the Company's 2020 performance, its overall business strategy and business model, its expected growth trajectory and constraints, and the then-current economic environment.
-As one of the fastest growing homebuilders in the nation based on home closing growth, the Company was at the low end of the peer group for revenues and assets; however, we were closer to the median for market capitalization and above the 75th percentile for most of the other performance measures.
+Additional factors contemplated by the Compensation Committee included the Company's 2021 performance, its overall business strategy and business model, its expected growth trajectory and constraints, and the then-current economic environment.
+As one of the top public homebuilders in the nation based on home closings, the Company was at the low end of the peer group for revenues and assets; however, we were above the 50th percentile for most of the other performance measures.